What are the different fees and charges associated with current accounts?

 Whether or not this is a worthwhile proposition to you depends on the total cost that you would have to pay for the services you utilise if you paid for them separately.
 To assess whether or not a packaged current account would be economically prudent for you, calculate the current costs of any of the services that you use over a yearly basis and compare against the annual fees of the packages current account.
 However, you must ensure that the level of service that you get with the current account matches what you'd receive without it.
 This is especially pertinent with insurance products.

-What are penalty charges?
+What are current account penalty charges?

 Penalty charges are the fees imposed upon you when you break the terms and conditions of your account.
 The most common reason for charging is when maximum overdraft allowances are breached, or when an account falls into a negative balance where no overdraft agreement is in place.
 Banks also often make separate charges for failed direct debits or bounced cheques.